MoeTar

-MoeTar is an American, Bay Area, California-based rock group, founded by singer Moorea Dickason ("Moe") and bassist Tarik Ragab ("Tar").
+MoeTar was an American, Bay Area, California-based rock group, founded by singer Moorea Dickason ("Moe") and bassist Tarik Ragab ("Tar").
 Moorea and Tarik previously worked together in the more politically charged funk/pop band No Origin.

 History

 Moorea and Tarik formed the band in 2008 with Matthew Heulitt (Narada Michael Walden, Zigaboo Modeliste) on guitar, David Flores (Lauryn Hill, John Santos, Carne Cruda) on drums, and Bob Crawford on keyboards.
 Early on Bob left the band, and was replaced by Matt Lebofsky (miRthkon, Faun Fables, Secret Chiefs 3).

 With the lineup in place, the band entered a period of intense rehearsals and shows.
 Their first gig (May 17, 2009) was performing near the finish line at the annual Bay to Breakers race in San Francisco.
 They also performed at the annual Burning Man Decompression Festival, and played the opening slot at the final show of Sleepytime Gorilla Museum.